OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ### Create the add-in project

-1. Use the Yeoman generator to create an Outlook add-in project.
-Run the following command and then answer the prompts as follows:
+1. Run the following command to create an add-in project using the Yeoman generator:

     ```command&nbsp;line
     yo office
     ```

+    > [!NOTE]
+    > When you run the `yo office` command, you may receive prompts about the data collection policies of Yeoman and the Office Add-in CLI tools.
+Use the information that's provided to respond to the prompts as you see fit.
+If you choose **Exit** in response to the second prompt, you'll need to run the `yo office` command again when you're ready to create your add-in project.

+    When prompted, provide the following information to create your add-in project:

     - **Choose a project type** - `Office Add-in Task Pane project`